 NOTE: An occasional or temporary deviation from a recipient's scheduled services is acceptable as long as the services being altered are recipient-driven, person-centered and occur within the approved prior authorization.
-However, when a recipient's schedule is altered on a consistent basis, a revision to the POC is required indicating the reason for the change.
+However, when a recipient's schedule is altered on a consistent basis and results in an increase in services, a revision to the POC is required indicating the reason for the change.
+The typical schedule and budget sheets in the POC are intended for scheduling and budgetary purposes only.
+They are tools to provide guidance and establish budgets and are not a directive of when services MUST be provided.
+Flexibility within the New Opportunities Waiver is allowed as long as it does not result in exceeding the approved prior authorization and the flexibility is based on the recipient's needs.
+Support Coordinators will monitor services on a quarterly basis to ensure they are delivered in accordance with the POC and the needs of the recipient.